Programs & Events

-Before they come to campus, students are required to complete "Sexual Assault Prevention for Undergraduates," an online module created by Everfi.
-Topics include consent, power dynamics, student values, prohibited conduct, and how to appropriate respond to potentially risky situations.
+Before coming to campus, students must complete "Sexual Assault Prevention for Undergraduates," (SAPU) an online module.
+Topics include consent, power dynamics, student values, prohibited conduct, and how to appropriately respond to potentially risky situations.
 More information is provided as part of the enrollment and summer pre-Discoveries Orientation process.

-As part of Discoveries Orientation, students will have the opportunity to review content covered in Everfi ("Sexual Assault Prevention for Undergraduates") and to explore their own views and beliefs about college life.
+As part of Discoveries Orientation, students will have the opportunity to review content covered in the online module ("Sexual Assault Prevention for Undergraduates") and explore their own views and beliefs about college life.
 Topics covered include alcohol use, consent, sexual health, relationships, and active bystander skills.

 Intervene: DU – Active Bystander Workshop